MichaelCui233/MAS646-Employee-Turnover-Survival-Analysis/README.md

 Performance is a crucial factor in employee retention, and underperformance is a significant predictor of both quitting and being fired.
 Hence, a performance improvement plan needs to be implemented to support underperforming employees and reduce the risk of turnover.

+Read more detail in this presentation: MAS646 Final Project.pdf